Nercury/binser/README.md

 var str = types.String.deserialize(buffer);
 ```

-### Serialize/deserialize an array of objects
+### Serialize/deserialize an array of objects using ArrayType

 ArrayType can be used for serializing arrays of any type of
-objects:
+objects, here is an example of string array:

 ```javascript
 var ArrayType = require('binser').ArrayType;